mapillary/mapillary-sdk-ios/README.md

 Copy your `client_id`, you need it to initialize the SDK later.

-### Custom URL scheme
+### Edit your application plist

 Now you need to add a custom URL scheme to your app.
 This is needed so that after authentication in the browser, your app can get focus again.
 Enter the same scheme as you provided in the redirect URL previously.

+You also need to add `MapillaryClientId` and `MapillaryRedirectUrl` to the plist.

-Below is an example of an plist.
+Below is an example of a plist.

 ```
 <plist version="1.0">